CastilloAnthony/CS-4800_Project_Sherlock/README.md

-# CS-4800_Project_S.H.E.R.L.O.C.K.
+# CS-4800 Project S.H.E.R.L.O.C.K.
-Server Health and Empirical Real-time Latency for Online Connection Knowledge
+**S**erver **H**ealth and **E**mpirical **R**eal-time **L**atency for **O**nline **C**onnection **K**nowledge)

-This program is designed for California State University Stanislaus' CS-4800 2023 Fall class.
+This program is designed for California State University Stanislaus' CS-4800 2023 Fall class with Dr. Hatem.
 It is meant to be able to ping servers to check to see if they are up (responsive) or if they are down (unresponsive).
 The program will ping based on a user given or predetermined poll rate.
 The status of the server is then saved to a file alongside a timestamp which will be used later to display a histogram of each indvidual server's status.
 This program is hosted on the local machine and will require an internet conneciton to be useful, however, it is also capable of pinging device on the Local Area Network (LAN) and Wide Area Network (WAN).

 ## Team Members
 - Christian Alameda